NUPapers-Spring23/nerfstudio-singularity/README.md

 ### Running the nerfstudio container on Compute Canada

 SSH into the Graham cluster and start an interactive job.
 An example of the `salloc` command is given below.
-You may tweak the amount of resources for the job depending of the size of the project you'll be rendering.
+You may tweak the number of resources for the job depending on the size of the project you'll be rendering.

 ```bash
 salloc --time=1:0:0 --cpus-per-task=4 --mem=12G --gpus-per-node=t4:1 --account=<replace_me>
 ```

 As mentioned in the [gotchas](#gotchas-and-other-things-you-should-be-aware-of), the type of NVIDIA GPU to use is very important.
-Make sure you're using the most recent GPU possible, as it will provide the right compute capability for `tiny-cuda-nn`.
-For Compute Canada, we've tested nerfstudio with T4 GPU's.
+Make sure you're using the most recent GPU possible, as it will provide the right computing capability for `tiny-cuda-nn`.
+For Compute Canada, we've tested nerfstudio with T4 GPUs.

 Once you get the job allocation granted, navigate to the directory where the nerfstudio container is located at.
 Then run: